 Have you ever thought of paying for goods and services via Apple Pay and Bitcoin?
 And what about Samsung Pay and Bitcoin?
 Well, in case you haven’t, it’s time to reconsider your conservative beliefs and try something new.
 Cryptocurrencies are rapidly becoming a part of our everyday routines, and there’s no doubt that the payment industry is about to change drastically.

-How to Buy Bitcoin With Apple Pay?
+How to Buy Bitcoin With Apple Pay or Google Pay?

 Technically, Apple Pay and Bitcoin are both payment methods, but you can actually use Apple Pay to buy crypto.
 Although this concept might sound slightly confusing, purchasing Bitcoin with Apple Pay is no more complicated than using your credit or debit card to do so.
 You just need to find the place that accepts it.